Why Go to the North Fork of Long Island Now?

 A Foodie Haven

-Now, chefs from a “higher pedigree,” such as Michelin-starred, John Fraser, who recently revitalized the esteemed North Fork Table and opened Southold General, are joining mainstays like Noah’s and The Frisky Oyster.
+The North Fork has also been also upping its game culinarily.
+Now, chefs from a “higher pedigree,” such as Michelin-starred, John Fraser, who revitalized the award-winning North Fork Table and opened Southold General, are joining mainstays like Noah’s and The Frisky Oyster.
 These culinary powerhouses find abundant sources of fresh ingredients from fishing boats, family farms (including 20 new oyster and kelp “Farms”), and vineyards.

-The following guide takes you from the very eastern tip of the North Fork at Orient Point to points west: Orient, East Marion, Greenport, Southold, Peconic, Mattituck.
+The following guide takes you from the very eastern tip of the North Fork at Orient Point to points west: Orient, East Marion, Greenport, Southold, Peconic, Cutchogue, Mattituck.
 Of course, should you drive here, you can do the stops in reverse.

 To extend your Eastern Long Island stay, check out our post on Shelter Island (accessible from both Greenport on the North Fork and Sag Harbor on the South Fork).